Friday, September 25, 2015

 In one report Mrs. Clinton had been quoted as saying in response to a question put to her during her 2008 campaign on whether Obama was of the Islamic faith, that there is no evidence of that, “so far as I know.”

 No matter how you look at it, it is a delicate question.
-When Gov. Walker, currently a Republican candidate, was asked if Obama were a Christian, he replied he did not know because he had never talked to him about it.
+When Gov. Walker, currently a Republican candidate, was asked if Obama was a Christian, he replied he did not know because he had never talked to him about it.

 Gov. Chris Christi, who is a straight shooter, has said he would not allow any one at a news conference or rally of his to say Obama is a Muslim.
 I would tell him emphatically that he is wrong in saying so, he is Christian, Christi has said.